Skip to main content

 About Ladurée Covent Garden

 Ladurée has been the reference point for French macarons at the mainstream level for decades.
-The Covent Garden location, at 1 The Market, WC2E 8RA, puts it squarely in tourist-heavy territory, which partly explains the mixed Google feedback.
-Crowds, queues, and a transient clientele are part of the deal here.
-That said, the Opinionated About Dining Cheap Eats in Europe ranking — placing it at #92 in 2023, #98 in 2024, and #115 in 2025 — confirms it holds a recognised position in the broader European patisserie conversation, even if that ranking has softened slightly over time.
+Crowds, queues, a transient clientele are part of the deal here.
+That said, the Opinionated About Dining Cheap Eats in Europe ranking; placing it at #92 in 2023, #98 in 2024, #115 in 2025; confirms it holds a recognised position in the broader European patisserie conversation, even if that ranking has softened slightly over time.
 The slight year-on-year slide in the OAD rankings is worth noting if you're tracking trajectory: this isn't a venue accelerating upward, but it remains a reference point in the category.

 On the late-evening patisserie question specifically: Ladurée's 10 am to 8 pm hours, seven days a week, make it one of the more practical options in central London when you want something celebratory and packaged after 6 pm.
 Most independent patisseries in the city close by 5 or 6 pm.
 If you need a boxed gift, a macaron tower for a small celebration, or a sit-down sweet course after an early theatre show near the Strand or Covent Garden piazza, this location is genuinely hard to replace at that hour.
 Compare that to Cedric Grolet, which has stricter hours and a booking-required format, or The Connaught Pâtisserie, which is a more formal, hotel-anchored experience.
 Ladurée wins on access and convenience, not on technical depth.